-\EMDr strateav: Wider focus allowing associative chains relating to the T-Episode.
+\EMDr strateav: Wider focus allowina associative chains relatina to the T-Episode.
 If SUD stuck consider narrower

-EMDR IGTP-EMDR Integrative Group Treatment Protocol - Adult [Jarero and Artigas, 2000] For Use With Providing treatment to large groups of people (both children and adults) impacted by large- scale critical incidents.
-Phase 1 Client History For children use toys and play during phases 1 & 2.
-Attention to basic needs (shelter, food, security) and getting permission to treat (from hosting organization).
-Establish emotional protection team (and gather history through this team: symptoms, family status, infrastructure, etc.).
-Organize meeting to explain trauma from adaptive information processing perspective.
-Invite people to participate in a small group process (if many people, schedulemultiple sessions over many days-no more than 20-30 participants in a group).
+EMDR IGTP-EMDR Integrative Group Treatment Protocol - Adult [Jarero and Artigas, 2000] For Use With Providing treatment to large groups of people (both children and adults) impacted by largescale critical incidents.
+Phase 1 Attention to basic needs (shelter, food, security) and getting permission to treat (from Client History hosting organization).
+Establish emotional protection team (and gather history through this team: symptoms, For children use family status, infrastructure, etc.). toys and play • Organize meeting to explain trauma from adaptive information processing perspective. during phases • Invite people to participate in a small group process (if many people, schedule multiple 1 & 2. sessions over many days-no more than 20-30 participants in a group).
 Two hours are scheduled for a group session.
-Phase 2 Preparation PART ONE: Goal of building rapport and trust (with children-use drums, puppets, toys, storytelling, etc.).
-Emotional protection team is introduced and placed around the circle (try to have 8-10 participants per team member).
+Phase 2 1.
+PART ONE: Goal of building rapport and trust (with children-use drums, puppets, toys, Preparation storytelling, etc.).
+2. Emotional protection team is introduced and placed around the circle (try to have 8-10 participants per team member).
 Active supportive listening is the role-do not probe for emotional responses or information.
-Explain group process, policies and procedures.
+3. Explain group process, policies and procedures.
 Do brief introductions.
 Introduce AIP (adaptive information processing).
-Ask people for symptoms they may be exhibiting (Have any of you been experiencing nightmares?
+4. Ask people for symptoms they may be exhibiting (Have any of you been experiencing nightmares?
 Show of hands).
-Don't force anyone to talk, and note if there is any deterioration or dysfunction-those who are unable to attend to their basic responsibilities and activities.
+5. Don't force anyone to talk, and note if there is any deterioration or dysfunction-those who are unable to attend to their basic responsibilities and activities.
 (Triage those who may need more personal attention.)
-Normalize symptoms.
-Teach self-soothing activities (abdominal breathing, concentration exercise, pleasant memory, butterfly hug)-remind that they can use these activities any time Share coping strategies to use after a trauma (i.e., drinking water, eating healthy, exercise, self-soothing techniques, etc.).
-Prepare for trauma work by checking and validating the signs and symptoms of PTSD (can do IES or CRTES).
-Encourage people to verbalize traumatic memories as much as they feel comfortable doing so.
-PART TWO: Introduce and use HAP SUD scale measure (HAP faces).
-Give out paper and crayons and write name on top left page and then turn over the paper.
-Divide into four squares; put letters A, B, C, D on each square.
+6. Normalize symptoms.
+Teach self-soothing activities (abdominal breathing, concentration exercise, pleasant memory, butterfly hug)-remind that they can use these activities any time 7.
+Share coping strategies to use after a trauma (i.e., drinking water, eating healthy, exercise, self-soothing techniques, etc.).
+8. Prepare for trauma work by checking and validating the signs and symptoms of PTSD (can do IES or CRTES).
+9. Encourage people to verbalize traumatic memories as much as they feel comfortable doing so.
+10. PART TWO: Introduce and use HAP SUD scale measure (HAP faces).
+11. Give out paper and crayons and write name on top left page and then turn over the paper.
+12. Divide into four squares; put letters A, B, C, D on each square.
 Phase 3 1.
 As a group, remember the event, and raise their hands to acknowledge that they are Assessment thinking about worst part of event.
-Draw in square "A" a picture that represents this experience.
+2. Draw in square "A" a picture that represents this experience.
 Have them do SUD rating 0-10 and any NC.
 Write them down.
-Phase 4 Desensitization Put crayons aside and do butterfly hug for 60 seconds while looking at picture "A." Observe feelings and draw whatever you want in square B related to the event.
-Get another SUD when you look at square "B"-write it down Do butterfly hug for 60 seconds again looking at picture "B" Repeat steps 1-4 for pictures "C" and "D" Look at drawing that disturbs you the most, and write down the SUD about how you feel about the drawing now.
+Phase 4 1.
+Put crayons aside and do butterfly hug for 60 seconds while looking at picture "A." Desensitization 2.
+Observe feelings and draw whatever you want in square B related to the event.
+3. Get another SUD when you look at square "B"-write it down 4.
+Do butterfly hug for 60 seconds again looking at picture "B" 5.
+Repeat steps 1-4 for pictures "C" and "D" 6.
+Look at drawing that disturbs you the most, and write down the SUD about how you feel about the drawing now.